 Purpose.
 American Indian College is a unique Christian community.
 Chapel services provide opportunity for the community to engage in worship, Biblical proclamation, prayer, and other activities that nurture the spiritual formation of the individual and the community.
-Services occur Monday through Thursday, 10:50 a.m. until noon during each semester.
+Services occur Tuesday through Thursday, 11:00 a.m. until 12:15 p.m. during each semester.
 Specific schedules are distributed periodically.

 Benefits.
 Attendance at chapel services is a vital part of the student's spiritual life.
-Regular chapels and other services provide an important means by which the Holy Spirit can help students to develop the tools needed to be successful in life and ministry.
+Regular chapel and other services provide an important means by which the Holy Spirit can help students to develop the tools needed to be successful in life and ministry.

 Attendance Requirements.
-Students living in on-campus housing are expected to attend all daily chapels.
-Off-campus students, enrolled full-time (12 or more credits), must attend on days which they have a class that meets immediately prior to chapel.
+Students living in on-campus dorm or Hosanna House housing are expected to attend all daily chapels.
+Off-campus students, enrolled full-time (12 or more credits), must attend on days that they have a class that meets immediately prior to chapel.
 Part-time students (11 or less credits) are exempt from chapel attendance, but are urged to attend when possible for their own spiritual enrichment.